 Because almost any substance can cause an allergic reaction in dogs, anaphylaxis can be unpredictable.
 However, anaphylactic reactions are often triggered by a known allergen that a dog has come into contact with before.

-If you spot the symptoms of anaphylaxis in your dog, seek medical attention right away.
-The condition can be life-threatening, but most dogs that receive medication in time make a full recovery.
+If you spot the symptoms of anaphylaxis in your dog, you must seek emergency veterinary attention right away.
+The condition can be deadly, but most dogs who receive medication in time make a full recovery.

 Here’s what you should know about anaphylaxis in dogs.